Tuesday, October 10, 2023

 Irma McClaurin '73 took graduate degrees in anthropology, a subject she taught and in which she published; she also served as President of Shaw University and as Chief Diversity Officer for Teach for America.
 She later founded the Black Femininist Archive and the firm she continues to head, Irma McClaurin Solutions.
 Jon R. Gray '73 is a partner at Shook Hardy and Bacon in Kansas City, but previously served sixteen years as circuit judge in the Sixteenth Judicial Circuit of Missouri.
 G. Barry Huff '73 was president of Glory Foods, Inc. and held many other executive positions in business.
 Russ McGregor '73 was the first African American to head Student Government at Grinnell, after which he held senior management positions in several telecommunications firms before founding his own company in 1992.

-Undated Photography of Patricia Swansey '74
+Undated Photograph of Patricia Swansey '74

 (https://mlac.org/staff/)